MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/cannot-start-computer-from-usb-flash-drive.md

 ---
-title: Cannot start computer from a USB flash drive
+title: Can't start computer from a USB flash drive
-description: Describes an issue in which you cannot start a computer from an external removable USB hard disk that is formatted to use the FAT32 file system.
-This occurs because the USB drive is treated as a floppy disk.
+description: Describes an issue in which you can't start a computer from an external removable USB hard disk that's formatted to use the FAT32 file system.
+This issue occurs because the USB drive is treated as a floppy disk.
 Provides a resolution. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan